Inertial Theorem: Overcoming the quantum adiabatic limit: Introduction

-A remedy for solving such quantum dynamics is the adiabatic approximation \cite{messiah2003quantum,comparat2009general,mostafazadeh1997quantum,sarandy2005adiabatic,kato1950adiabatic}.
-The validity of the adiabatic solution requires that the change of the Hamiltonian is small relative to the square of the energy gaps.
-Subsequently, practical adiabatic processes require long timescales, resulting in accumulated sensitivity to the environmental noise.
-In this paper we propose approximate solutions for the quantum dynamics based on the {\em{inertial theorem}}.
-These solutions allows to describe fast processes accurately and incorporate, as a limit, the adiabatic approximation.
+Closed-form solutions for the propagator are of utmost importance for quantum control \cite{huang1983controllability,shapiro2003principles,tannor1985control,kosloff1989wavepacket,rabitz2000whither,glaser2015training}.
+Generally, any Hamiltonian that allows control does not commute with itself at different times, leading to a time-ordering procedure in the evolution operator \cite{albertini2001notions,marecek2020quantum}.
+Hence, the development of closed solutions, for control Hamiltonians, faces the formidable task of time-ordering \cite{dyson1949s,blanes2009magnus}.
+Moreover, one desires that such solutions are stable under variations in the driving protocol and external noise.

-Ninety years ago, Born and Fock presented the quantum adiabatic theorem \cite{born1928beweis}.
-The theorem states that for a slowly varying Hamiltonian $\hat H \b t$, an eigenstate $\ket{n\b 0}$ of the initial Hamiltonian $\hat{H}\b 0$, remains an eigenstate $\ket{n \b t}$ of the instantaneous Hamiltonian $\hat{H}\b t$ throughout the process.
-By inserting the instantaneous eigenstate solution into the time-dependent Schr\"odinger equation the validity of the adiabatic approximation can be determined.
-The magnitude of the deviation is quantified by the adiabatic parameter $\mu$ \cite{mostafazadeh1997quantum}, in the adiabatic limit $\mu\ra 0$.
+The present paper is devoted to the construction of closed-form, stable solutions of driven quantum systems.
+Currently, the popular theoretical as well as experimental approach utilizes the adiabatic theorem, constrained to slow driving \cite{schiff1968quantum,comparat2009general,mostafazadeh1997quantum,sarandy2005adiabatic,kato1950adiabatic}.
+Here, we propose approximate solutions for rapid processes based on the inertial theorem.
+In the appropriate limit these solutions incorporate the adiabatic approximation.

-The {\em{inertial theorem}} generates the system evolution for slow acceleration of the external driving ($d\mu/dt \ra 0$).
-The derivation subsides in Liouville space and is formally similar to the adiabatic theorem, where the adiabatic states are replaced by instantaneous eigenoperators of the propagator \cite{dann2018time}.
-This theorem remains precise for fast driving of the system under the condition of slow acceleration relative to the system's dynamics.
+The inertial theorem utilizes a timescale separation between variables to generate the system's evolution for slow acceleration of the external driving.
+The derivation subsides in the Liouville space and requires the existence of a time-dependent operator basis.
+Formally, the theorem is similar to the adiabatic theorem, where adiabatic states are replaced by the time-dependent eigenoperators of the generator of the propagator \cite{dann2018time}.
+The inertial solutions remain precise for rapid driving of the system under the condition of slow acceleration relative to the system's dynamics.